 Most customers purchase the honey oak finish.
 When your chairs were brand new you might recall purchasing natural but since the wood and cane oxidize due to oils and sunlight most customers need to purchase honey oak.
 So if your chair was natual or honey oak when brand new the closest match will be honey oak.

-1) Image 1 : In this image below you can see a customers old chair and a brand new honey oak seat on top.
-This is a common example of a best scenario color match.
+1) Image 1 : In this image below you can see a customer's old chair and a brand new honey oak seat on top.
+This is a common example of the best scenario color match.

-Image 3 : This is a comparison showing that honey oak will match better then natural even though your chairs were natural when brand new.
+Image 3 : This is a comparison showing that honey oak will match better than natural even though your chairs were natural when brand new.